eyptunahnunl/ygdmap-project/README.md

 # YGDMap Project

 It can be tested with the [example data](/data) under the project data folder.
-Go under document to access [project diagrams](/documents/diagrams/).
+Go under document to access [project diagrams and architecture design document in Turkish](/documents/).

 ## Table of Content